Skip to content

 Authentication & sessions

-• GET /auth/status — current session + identity.
+• POST /auth/login, POST /auth/logout, GET /auth/status — session lifecycle.

-• POST /auth/bootstrap/exchange — redeem the short-lived setup code.
+• POST /auth/bootstrap/exchange, POST /auth/bootstrap/codes — short-lived setup code flows.

 Agents